 Flannery O’Connor says that the separation of grace and nature does a disservice to both (Mystery and Manners).
 Emptied of the spiritual, nature becomes either sentimental or obscene.
 This was the topic of my last post: Precious Moments and Pornography.
 This post is about how the spiritual, emptied of nature becomes nothing more than pious cliché.

 It didn’t take long to think of a great example for this one.
 What “spiritual” thing has been emptied of almost everything physical?

-The Cross?
-The central symbol of the Christian faith?
+The Cross.
+The central symbol of the Christian faith.

-The Cross, emptied of its physicality becomes pious cliché.
+The Cross, emptied of its physicality becomes a pious cliché.
 I suppose it’s fine to put a cross around your neck, but it ought to be scandalous.
-Isn’t it scandalous for the son of the most high to be shamed, tortured and executed on this device?
+Isn’t it scandalous for the Son of the Most High God to be shamed, tortured and executed on this device?

 The heart of the Gospel is in the answer to the question, “Why would those who love him wear a symbol of this obscenity?”